francisbyrne/meteor-finance/README.md

 ------
 This allows you to configure your own market data provider by setting the provider URLs and field mappings.

+#### YahooFinance
+This is currently the default provider.
+The (unofficial) API can be viewed [here](https://code.google.com/p/yahoo-finance-managed/wiki/CSVAPI) and a full list of the stock field mappings can be found [here](http://cliffngan.net/a/13).

+Field Mappings currently provided can be viewed [here](https://github.com/francisbyrne/meteor-finance/blob/master/lib/providers/yahoo.js).

 ### Basic Usage
 Instantiate a specific market data provider like so:
 ```